skryl/coding-exercise-skryl/README.md

 30. Colorado Avalanche, 67 pts
 ```

-which are close but not identical to the actual NHL standings, which are
+they are close but not identical to the actual NHL standings, which
-calculated by the following method:
+calculated using the following method:

 ```
 Teams are awarded two points for each win, one point for each overtime or